9xbt/upOS-old/README.md

 ## Building it
 Prerequisites:
-- GNU Make
+- make
-- NASM
+- nasm
-- QEMU System i386
+- qemu-system-i386
 - mkisofs

-To install them simply run `bash setup.sh`
+To install them simply run `sudo apt install` followed by the name of the prerequisite.

 To build iDOS you simply need to do `make all`, this will build the kernel and run it.